 In summary, while a sole proprietorship in Tennessee offers simplicity and ease of management, it does come with risks, especially regarding personal liability.
 If this is a concern, consider forming a Limited Liability Company (LLC).

-Related: How to form a Tennessee LLC
+Related: How To Form A Tennessee LLC

 Steps to Start a Sole Proprietorship in Tennessee